^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For the first time the term "cardiomyopathy" was proposed by W. Brigden (1957) for the definition of myocardial diseases of unknown origin.
-At present, this concept can not be considered clearly delineated, it is often invested in it with different meanings.
-In the modern nomenclature of diseases (WHO, 1996) idiopathic (unclear or unknown etiology), specific (for various diseases associated with the defeat of other organs, or with a known etiology), cardiomyopathies and unclassifiable myocardial diseases.
+The term "cardiomyopathy" was first proposed by W. Brigden (1957) to define myocardial diseases of unknown origin.
+At present, this concept cannot be considered clearly defined; it is often given different meanings.
+In the modern nomenclature of diseases (WHO, 1996), idiopathic (of unclear or unknown etiology), specific (in various diseases associated with damage to other organs, or with a known etiology) cardiomyopathies and unclassifiable myocardial diseases are distinguished.

 Classification